These Jerk Turkey Burgers are bursting with bold Jamaican jerk flavors and topped with tropical mango. Juicy and amazing!

 My mouth is watering just reading the recipe!

-I am all for a good turkey burger, but this is a whole new level.
-I love that sauce, it sounds good good.
-A little sweet with a little spicy, yum!
+I am all for a good turkey burger, and this is a whole new level.
+I love the sauce – a little sweet with a little spicy, yum!

 Amy: I made these last week, using a little jalapeno hot sauce with the mango mixture.
-Milo liked them a lot and so did Naveen, which is amazing because there was no rice or curry involved.
+Both my kids like them a lot, which is amazing because there was no rice or curry involved.
 In fact, it was a triumph.
 Or was it a miracle? ( I made super-thin fried sweet potato slices too, and they were great in the mango sauce. ) Thanks!

 That’s awesome, Andrea.
 You know when I hear a young kid liked my food, it’s the highest compliment!